cypress-io/cypress/CONTRIBUTING.md

 npm start
 ```

-If there are errors building the packages, run with `DEBUG=cypress:run ...`
+If there are errors building the packages, run with `DEBUG=cypress:*`
-option to see more details
+option to see more details.

+This outputs a lot of debugging lines.
+To focus on an individual module run with `DEBUG=cypress:launcher` for instance.

 #### Tasks